Gudradain/spirit-island-template/_docs/board_front.md

 ### Spirit Name & Board
 - board: Represents the whole board.
 - spirit-name: The name of the Spirit.
 - spirit-image: The main Spirit image.
+The image should be in the same folder as the html.
 	- spirit-image-scale: Used to scale the main spirit image
 - spirit-border: The image that sits underneath the Spirit name.
+The image should be in the same folder as the html.

 ### Special Rules
 - special-rules-container: The container for the Special Rules